 Wow, so much for a fair trial.
-Antonio shrugs this off as no big deal – he knows everyone has done what they can, and he's prepared to face Shylock's fury head on, patiently suffering at the hand of Shylock's rage.
+Antonio shrugs this off as no big deal—he knows everyone has done what they can, and he's prepared to face Shylock's fury head-on, patiently suffering Shylock's rage.

 Shylock is called into court, where the Duke addresses him first.
 The Duke says that he and the whole world are certain that Shylock has only let things get this dangerous out of malice.
 They're all sure that at the last minute Shylock will go back on his cruelty and renege on wanting a pound of Antonio's flesh.

 They even expect his mercy will extend to forgiving some portion of the debt, especially as Shylock knows of the crippling losses Antonio just faced at sea, losses that would destroy any man.
 Even a Turk or a Tartar, known for their lack of manners, would be moved to pity facing Antonio and his bad circumstances.

 Shylock is advised that he should have a gentle answer.

 Shylock speaks for himself at court, rather than having a lawyer.
 He says he's sworn by the Jewish holy Sabbath that he'll get what he's owed for Antonio's forfeiture of the bond.
 Further, if the city should fail to enforce Antonio's oath, their charter and their freedom will be called into question.